GoogleCloudPlatform/spanner-migration-tool/README.md

 gcloud components install harbourbridge
 ```

-Once installed, the Harbourbridge commands will be available under the `gcloud alpha spanner migration` surface.
+Once installed, the HarbourBridge commands will be available under the `gcloud alpha spanner migration` surface.
 For example, to start the HarbourBridge UI, run the following command:

 ```sh
 gcloud alpha spanner migration web